wo parents holding a child's hand at sunset

 Children and Hep C

-Parents with children who are being diagnosed with hep C have been reaching out to my foundation (The Bonnie Morgan Foundation for HCV) for direction as to what to do when a young child has hep C—asking if we can help them find information or other families struggling with the same health crisis.
+Parents with children who are diagnosed with hep C have been reaching out to my foundation (The Bonnie Morgan Foundation for HCV) for direction as to what to do when a young child has hep C, asking if we can help them find information or other families struggling with the same health crisis.

-As we know, hep C does not discriminate.
+As we know, hepatitis C does not discriminate.
 It can affect any race, gender, and age.

 Rise of rate of children with hep C

-Many, if not most, of these children are contracting hep C through their birth mothers, who were themselves positive for hep C. Because of the rise in opioid/iv drug use among the youth in our county, the adoption agencies are getting many children born with hep C and then being adopted out to new families.
+Many, if not most, of these children are contracting hep C through their birth mothers, who were themselves positive for hep C. Because of the rise in opioid/IV drug use among the youth in our county, adoption agencies are getting many children born with hep C who are then adopted out to new families.

 I have seen this increase in number personally over the last six years.
 Hep C was originally brought into the public view via news, media, and literature stating that baby boomers need to be tested since they are at the primary age for being at risk.